Parable of the Prodigal Son: Similar parable in Mahayana Buddhism

 A parable of a lost son can also be found in the Mahayana Buddhist Lotus Sutra.
-The two parables are so similar in their outline and many details that several scholars have assumed that one version has influenced the other or that both texts share a common origin.
-However, an influence of the biblical story on the Lotus sutra is regarded as unlikely given the early dating of the stratum of the sutra containing the Buddhist parable.
+The two parables share the premise of a father and son being reunited after a time apart, and several scholars have assumed that one version has influenced the other or that both texts share a common origin.
+However, an influence of the biblical story on the Lotus sutra is very unlikely given the early dating of the stratum of the sutra containing the Buddhist parable.

-Despite their similarities, both parables continue differently after the father and son meet for the first time at the son's return.
-In the biblical story, there is an immediate reunion of the two.
-In contrast, in the Lotus sutra, the poor son does not recognize the rich man as his father.
-When the father sends out some attendants to welcome the son, the son panics, fearing some kind of retribution.
-The father then lets the son leave without telling him of their kinship.
-However, he gradually draws the son closer to him by employing him in successively higher positions, only to tell him of their kinship in the end.
+Both parables document a son who leaves a father.
+In the Lotus sutra, there is a lapse of decades after which the poor son no longer recognises his wealthy father and is terrified of his father's accumulated power and wealth.
+When the father sends out some attendants to welcome the son, the son panics.
+The father then lets the son leave without telling him of their kinship, providing him with a heap of straw to sleep on and employment clearing a pile of dirt.

+As the decades pass, the father gradually conditions the son to his company and gets him accustomed to special honors.
+Close to death, the wealthy man reveals his kinship with a public announcement to the whole community.
+The sutra applies the story to the human quest for omniscience which is unexpectedly received.
 In the Buddhist parable, the father symbolises the Buddha, and the son symbolises any human being.
 Their kinship symbolises that any being has Buddha nature.
 The concealment of the kinship of the father to his son is regarded as a skillful means (Sanskrit: upāya).